Electroweak phase transitions in a $U(1)_D$ extension of the standard model with dimension-six operators: Gravitational waves and LHC signatures: The model

 \item The validity of the EFT approach additionaly require $v, w < \Lambda$ for $c_6 \sim 1$ \cite{Falkowski:2015fla}.
 For the rest of our discussions we will work with $c_6 = 1$.

-\item We require the tree level potential to have a global minima at ($v_{_{\text{EW}}},w$).
-However, the tree level potential in principal can have minima at $(0, u= \sqrt{\frac{\mu_s^2}{\lambda_s}})$ or at ($0,0$) as well at zero temperature.
+\item We require the tree-level potential to have a global minima at ($v_{_{\text{EW}}},w$).
+However, the tree-level potential in principal can have minima at $(0, u= \sqrt{\frac{\mu_s^2}{\lambda_s}})$ or at ($0,0$) as well at zero temperature.
 We illustrate this in Figure \ref{pot}, where the upper panel (Figure~\ref{pota} and \ref{pota1}) display a vacuum structure consists of a global minima at ($v_{_{\text{EW}}},w$).
 While the lower panel (Figure~\ref{potb} and \ref{potb1} ) display the same but with a global minima at ($0,u$).
 To ensure that ($v=v_{_{\text{EW}}}, w $) is the global minima at zero temperature, the model parameters must satisfy the following conditions in addition to the boundedness from below condition mentioned above :